What is epilepsy?

 Departments work together closely.
 Doctors in these programs work with you to decide if your child might benefit from surgery.
 We are also a part of the University of Washington Epilepsy Surgery Program.

 Our neurosurgeons operate on about 40 children with epilepsy each year.
 We use the most up-to-date technology and science to find where your child’s seizures start and to do surgery on this area.
-Most surgeries involve removing part of the brain where your child’s seizures begin.
+Most surgeries involve removing part of the brain where your child’s seizures begin – either with open surgery or laser ablation surgery, a newer minimally invasive procedure.
+Seattle Children’s is the only pediatric hospital in the Pacific Northwest, and one of only a handful of centers in the country, to offer laser ablation surgery for epilepsy.
+We also perform surgeries for neurostimulation devices to improve seizure control without medication.